 MCU Connection Guide

-This guide is used to troubleshoot and resolve issues where the MCU cannot connect to Klipper normally.
+This guide is used to troubleshoot and resolve issues where an MCU cannot connect properly to Klipper.

-- Not Recommended Host Devices: Avoid using devices such as Redmi phones, WiFi dongles, and set-top boxes.
-These often use customized or modified systems that may prevent proper MCU recognition.
+- Not Recommended Host Devices: Avoid using devices like Redmi phones, WiFi dongles, set-top boxes, etc. They often use customized or modified systems which may prevent proper MCU recognition.

-- Confirm Number of MCUs: Make sure in advance how many MCUs (such as tool boards) you are using.
-Multiple MCUs may affect connectivity.
+- Confirm Number of Secondary MCUs: Please confirm in advance the number of secondary MCUs (e.g., toolboards) you are using, as multiple secondary MCUs may affect the connection.

-- Simplify Wiring: It is recommended to temporarily remove all wiring except for data cables from the main board and tool boards to eliminate interference.
+- Simplify Wiring: It is recommended to temporarily remove all wiring from the mainboard and toolboard except for the data cable, keeping only the necessary data connections to eliminate interference.

 Step 1: Backup and Reset Configuration

-Right-click on the printer.cfg file, select Duplicate to copy it, and rename the copy to:
+Right-click the printer.cfg file, select Duplicate to copy it, and rename the copy to:

 printer_Backup.cfg

-Re-open printer.cfg, clear all contents, and paste the following basic configuration:
+Reopen printer.cfg, clear all content, and paste the following basic configuration:

 [mcu]